AK0055/invogen/README.md

 ### Login sidenote

-- Login either anonymously (clicking on person icon at signup page) or using username and password
+- Login either anonymously (clicking on person icon at signup page) or signup using Google or using username and password
 - Password should contain atleast one uppercase character, one special character and a number, with min.
 8 length